YahooArchive/boomerang/README.md

 boomerang always comes back, except when it hits something.

 This piece of javascript measures a whole bunch of performance characteristics of your user's web browsing experience.
-All you have to do is stick it into the bottom of your web pages and call the init() method.
+All you have to do is stick it into your web pages and call the init() method.

-We'll make it more complicated later.

 documentation is in the docs/ directory, it's all HTML, so your best bet is to check it out and view it locally, though it works best through a web server (you'll need cookies).